Preparing for a trip through Madrid? There’s plenty to keep you busy!

 You’re also still within walking distance of all the best sites in Madrid.
 Lavapies is just south of the Sol neighbourhood.
 You can spend the day visiting the museums and plazas and the evening exploring the bars of Lavapies.

-Where to stay: The best hotels in Lavapies
+Recommended hotels in Lavapies

 Lavapies is a diverse neighbourhood with an equally diverse selection of hotels to choose from.
 You can stay in a charming hotel with a rooftop restaurant and a view of the city or enjoy modern accommodations at an upscale luxury hotel.
 There are also budget options for travellers who would rather save their money for shopping.